 In fact, measuring success in content marketing is notoriously difficult.
 Content marketing usually aims for long-term success.
 Potential customers rarely land on a blog post and then make an immediate purchase.
 Content is more about slowly building trust in the brand over multiple touchpoints.
 It is often unclear to what extent content marketing has ultimately contributed to closing the deal.

-Read on to learn why KPIs and metrics are not the same, which 18 important metrics you should be tracking for your content marketing, and how to interpret them.
+Read on to learn why Content Marketing KPIs and metrics are not the same, which 18 important metrics you should be tracking for your content marketing, and how to interpret them.

 Typically, companies aim for one of three goals in content marketing: